samantha-roth/ROAR_workshop/README.md

 2. Make sure to save the file name as parallel_env.yml (the .yml part is most important, DO NOT write .R!)

+PART 2: Create a pbs script for creating conda environments.

-3. Create another new text file with specifications as shown in make_parallel_env.yml
+1. Create another new text file with specifications as shown in parallel_env.pbs

    a) "#!/bin/bash": Always put this at the top.
 Don't ask me what it means.